wiktor-k/mifare-tutorial/README.md

 --------------
 Written in Java, using the [Spark framework](http://sparkjava.com/) and built using Maven and IntelliJ Idea IDE.

-Before building, you need to define the app credentials (assigned to your application in [Fidesmo Developer Portal](https://developer.fidesmo.com/)) as environment variables.
+Before building, you need to define the app credentials (assigned to your application in [Fidesmo Developer Portal](https://developer.fidesmo.com/)) and the root URL where your app is running as environment variables.

 To build from the command line:
 ```
 export INVOKE_APPID = "xxxxxxxx"
 export INVOKE_APPKEYS = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"
+export INVOKE_ROOT_URL = "http://your-chosen-url"
 mvn install
 ```